bennhub/content-agents/README.md

 You need:

 - Python 3
-- `ffprobe` for the FCPXML real-clip workflow
+- `ffprobe` for the FCPXML workflow

 Check them with: